Juan-Jones/blogsphere/content/blog/flip-domain-names.md

 draft: false
 ---

-*What is domain flipping*?
+Have you thought about cashing in on domain flipping or online real estate opportunities?
+Before we get started, lets identify the domain flipping process.
+To start, *what is domain flipping*?
 Domain flipping is the act of buying a domain name, then selling it.
 The domain flipping process involves purchasing a domain name at a lower price and later selling it at a higher price to interested parties.
 What are domain names?
 Domain names are characters that conveniently direct people to a website.
-The following steps are necessary to start the **domain flipping** process:

 ## How to Flip a Domain Name